-In 2006, the Institute for the Prevention of Crime (IPC) of the University of Ottawa, with financial support from the National Crime Prevention Centre (NCPC), invited key stakeholders from 14 Canadian municipalities to become part of what is now the Canadian Municipal Network on Crime Prevention.
-In 2007, in collaboration with the CMNCP, the IPC published “Making Cities Safer: The International Experience”, an analysis of crime prevention strategies based on evidence from across Canada and abroad.
+In 2006, the Institute for the Prevention of Crime (IPC) out of the University of Ottawa, with financial support from the National Crime Prevention Centre (NCPC), invited key stakeholders from 14 Canadian municipalities to become part of what is now the Canadian Municipal Network on Crime Prevention.
+In 2007, in collaboration with CMNCP, the IPC published Making Cities Safer: The International Experience, an analysis of crime prevention strategies based on evidence from Canada and abroad.

-In 2008, the IPC visited each CMNCP member and produced a collaborative report entitled “Making Cities Safer: Canadian Strategies and Practices”, which outlined successful crime prevention strategies in each municipality.
-In order to achieve tangible, permanent results at the municipal level, the CMNCP agreed: the importance of a clear, strong political will; ongoing funding; a centre of municipal responsibilities for crime prevention; a strategic plan; and the importance of public engagement.
+In 2008, the IPC visited each CMNCP member community to identify successful crime prevention strategies for municipalities.
+This resulted in the development of a collaborative report entitled Making Cities Safer: Canadian Strategies and Practices, which outlines several important elements for achieving tangible, permanent results among municipal crime prevention efforts.
+These include: clear, strong, political will; sustained funding; a centre of responsibility for municipal crime prevention; a strategic plan; and ongoing public engagement.